-The Consolidated Omnibus Budget Reconciliation Act of 1985, better known as COBRA, became law on April 7, 1986.
-The law provides for continuation of health coverage from an employer-sponsored group health plan after an employee experiences a qualifying event like a job termination or reduction in hours or a personal life change like a divorce or a dependent turning age 26.
-Even though the rules for COBRA have been in place for more than 30 years, there are still questions that arise related to employee benefit plans.
+The changes based on ARPA do not change the basic elements of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) that became law on April 7, 1986.
+The law provides for continuation of health coverage from an employer-sponsored group health plan after an employee experiences a qualifying event such as a job termination, a reduction in hours, a personal life change like a divorce or a dependent turning age 26.
+Even though COBRA has been in place for more than 30 years, questions still arise for various situations.

-COBRA generally applies to plans covering 20 or more employees and affects private and public sector employers.
+COBRA generally applies to plans covering 20 or more employees and affects private sector employers along with public employers such as state and local governments.
 In addition, many states require employers with fewer than 20 employees to offer a “mini-COBRA” plan with many similar features to the federal COBRA requirements.

-In recent years, plan sponsors may have questions about the interaction of COBRA with account-based plans like health savings accounts (HSAs), health reimbursement arrangements (HRAs) and flexible spending accounts (FSAs).
-While there have been regulatory changes in 2020 that affect COBRA, the below Q&As still apply to questions about how COBRA interacts with HSAs, HRAs, and FSAs.
+In recent years, plan sponsors may have questions about the interaction of COBRA with account-based plans like health savings accounts (HSAs), health reimbursement arrangements (HRAs), and flexible spending accounts (FSAs).
+While there have been regulatory changes in recent years that affect COBRA, the below Q&As still apply to questions about how COBRA interacts with HSAs, HRAs and FSAs.

 Health Savings Accounts (HSAs):

-Q. If an employee elects COBRA, can he or she still contribute to an HSA?
+Q. If an employee elects COBRA, can they still contribute to an HSA?

 A. Yes.
-Employees can contribute to an HSA if they are still covered by an HSA qualified, high deductible health plan.
+Employees can contribute to an HSA while on COBRA if they are still covered by an HSA-qualified, high-deductible health plan.